MaikuB/flutter_appauth/flutter_appauth/README.md

 ## Getting Started

 Please see the example that demonstrates how to sign into the demo IdentityServer instance (https://demo.duendesoftware.com).
-It has also been tested with Azure B2C and Google Sign-in.
-It is suggested that developers check the documentation of the identity provider they are using to see what capabilities it supports e.g. how to logout, what values of the `prompt` parameter it supports etc. API docs can be found [here](https://pub.dartlang.org/documentation/flutter_appauth/latest/)
+It has also been tested with Azure B2C, Auth0, FusionAuth and Google Sign-in.
+Developers should check the documentation of the identity provider they are using to see what capabilities it supports (e.g. how to logout, what values of the `prompt` parameter it supports etc) and how to configure/register their application with the identity provider.
+Understanding [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) is also essential, especially when it comes to [best practices for native mobile apps](https://datatracker.ietf.org/doc/html/rfc8252).

 The first step is to create an instance of the plugin